jjcosgrove/brightosd/README.md

 end):start()
 ```

-You should then have a fairly decent brightness control for your external monitors on MacOS.
+You should then have a fairly decent brightness control for your external monitors on macOS.

 ## Notes